 In addition, human capital also creates capabilities in utilizing tangible assets.
 These intangible resources and capabilities are embedded in organizational routines or practices and cannot be transferred externally.

 Management and employees have different roles and responsibilities, as does their influence.
-They share roles and tasks in operating the company.
-And they also share interests within the organization.
+However, they share roles and tasks in operating the company and interests within the organization.

 Employees and management must work together for business success despite their different roles.
 Managers set targets and make decisions while employees carry them out.